 How can I improve my draw stroke?

 In general, to get good draw action, you must hit the CB both low and hard.
 Probably the best advice to accomplish this is to keep your grip relaxed and smoothly accelerate the cue into the ball (i.e., don’t jerk or rush the transition from the final backstroke to forward stroke) to create good follow-through.
 A longer bridge length can help create more power without jerkiness.
-A closed bridge might help you achieve a lower tip position without adding cue elevation (which can decrease accuracy), especially if you have large hands.
+A longer bridge can also help you get the tip lower on the CB without elevating the cue (which can cause inaccuracy), especially if you have thick fingers.
 More stroke advice can be found here.
 Also, make sure you have a good tip that is well shaped and textured so it holds chalk.
 Also, be sure to chalk up before each shot.

 If you are having trouble with your draw stroke, make sure you are being careful with the following:

 - As with any off-center hit, make sure there is an even layer of chalk over the entire tip, especially close to the edges.

 - Don’t elevate the cue.
 This can make your stroke more awkward and less accurate, and it can reduce the amount of draw (see draw shot cue elevation effects).

 - Don’t rush the transition between the final backstroke and the final forward stroke.
 Go back slowly, pause, and accelerate smoothly for best accuracy and power.